 - Young persons under 16 cannot be employed as workmen during the night, from 11pm to 6am.
 According to the Employment Act, workmen include roles involving manual labour and the operation of mechanically propelled vehicles.

 - Children under 15 who are still attending school may only work 6 hours per day.
 Young persons between 15 to 16 who are still attending school may only work 7 hours per day.
-The exception is where the abovementioned are working in government approved apprenticeships, such as certain opportunities found within ITEs.
+The exception is where the above-mentioned are working in government approved apprenticeships, such as certain opportunities found within ITEs.

 - Generally, persons under 16 are not allowed to work in employment involving possibly injurious conditions, employment on vessels, the operation of machinery and electrical apparatuses, as well as underground work.
-For more information, do refer to the Regulations itself.
+For more information, do refer to the Regulations themselves.

 Generally speaking, a person who is above the age of 16 is not a child or a young person, and is considered an adult worker.